-Is a Qualified Quiet Disclosure Ever a Good Option?
+Is a Quiet Disclosure Ever a Good Option in Non-Willful Cases?

 In a non-willful failure to file FBARs and report foreign income, a quiet disclosure can refer to either (a) becoming compliant with only the current year and not correcting prior years, or (b) filing amended returns and paying any related tax and interest for previously unreported offshore income or assets without otherwise notifying the IRS through the OVDP or streamlined program.
-The former is a procedure that is completely outside the offshore voluntary compliance options that are offered by the IRS and is a reckless option.
-The latter puts the client into compliance with the tax laws of the United States as they apply to overseas assets, and will for purposes of this article be identified as a “qualified quiet disclosure.”
-Essentially, you are filing FBARs and amended returns for the tax periods for which the FBAR and tax return statutes remain open.
+Under the later, you are filing FBARs and amended returns for the tax periods for which the FBAR and tax return statutes remain open.

 First, your previously uncorrected tax returns and FBARs can remain open for a number of years, and sometimes indefinitely.